AppSurface Search

 When you run this host in Development without explicit endpoint configuration, AppSurface Web assigns a deterministic localhost-only development URL from the current workspace path.
 That keeps sibling worktrees from colliding on the same default localhost URL.

-• Use the startup log as the source of truth for the selected local URL.
+• For direct standalone-host runs, use the host startup log as the source of truth for the selected local URL.

 • Pass --port 5189, --urls http://127.0.0.1:5189, ASPNETCORE_HTTP_PORTS=5189, or a Kestrel:Endpoints appsettings/environment entry when you intentionally want a fixed address.